cmakride/SCRFA-frontend/README.md

 8:00am-8:10am Did some style updates to calendar and "exit navbar drop down button".
 8:10am-8:50am built the "Back to Top Button" component, styled it as well.

-### Future Updates Going Forward:
-1. Noticed the search bars when on Mobile specifically on safari the styling does not match the styling when building on desktop.
-Think it may have to do with Tailwind on mobile.
-I would look into this, and see if it can be fixed or make the styling better for those specifications
-2. I would keep tweaking and updating the styling and responsiveness of the app.
-Specifically the media queries for mobile.
-Would want to add a size in tailwind for extra small, medium small, and large small etc…
-3. Would look over the guide again to check the font sizes make sure they are correct
-4. Would try and convert the logo into an SVG if possible
-5. Add an animation for the dropdown navbar to slide down when the hamburger icon is clicked, this is an effect that can be done in tailwind
-6. Build out a backend server for calendar events would use express and Mongodb, make functionality to add an event

 ## Planning: